sourdoughdev/sourdoughdev/README.md

-👋🏻 I’m Thomas McGoey-Smith, a software developer (and avid sourdough baker) based in Victoria, British Columbia 🇨🇦.
+👋🏻 I’m Thomas Edgesmith, a software developer (and avid sourdough baker) based in Victoria, British Columbia 🇨🇦.

 **During the day**